Jaaaaackz/Jaaaaackz/README.md

 ## 📬 Let's Connect!
 - [LinkedIn](https://www.linkedin.com/in/your-profile) - Let's network!
-- [Twitter](https://twitter.com/your-handle) - Follow me for tech tweets.
-- [Personal Website/Portfolio](your-website-link) - More about my work.
+- [Personal Website/Portfolio](https://jaaaaackz.github.io/) - More about my work.

 Thanks for stopping by!
 Feel free to explore my repos and drop a star ⭐ if you like what you see.